 To comply with the guidance for Research Funders, Authors and Publishers issued by the Research Information Network (RIN), Dementia additionally requires all Authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit Funding Acknowledgement on the SAGE Journal Author Gateway for funding acknowledgement guidelines.

 Authors are responsible for obtaining permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.

 Only electronic files conforming to the journal's guidelines will be accepted.
-Preferred formats for the text and tables of your manuscript are Word DOC, DOCX, RTF, XLS.
-LaTeX files are also accepted.
+Preferred formats for the text and tables of your manuscript are Word DOC and DOCX.
 Please also refer to additional guideline on submitting artwork [and supplemental files] below.

 Dementia conforms to the SAGE house style.
 Click here to review guidelines on SAGE UK House Style.

 Lengthy quotations (over 40 words) should be displayed and indented in the text.